Records with Sonobeat in 1972

 No commercial releases on Sonobeat Records

-So, in 2008 we're indexing the Sonobeat master tape library and come upon two reel boxes marked "Pleasant Street".
+So, ten years ago, in 2008, we're re-indexing the Sonobeat master tape library and come upon two previously overlooked reel boxes marked "Pleasant Street".
 For over 40 years, we've had a mysterious, unlabelled 33-1/3 RPM LP test pressing in the Sonobeat archives.
 The LP is a little folksy, a little bluesy, with tinges of gospel here and there, and features vocals that sound vaguely familiar to us.
-On a hunch we compare the ten songs on the test pressing to the ten songs on the Pleasant Street master tapes and, voilà, they're the same!
+On a hunch we compare the ten songs on the test pressing to the ten songs on the newly-discovered Pleasant Street master tapes and, voilà, they're the same!
 And the voice we recognize singing lead is Bill Wilson's.
 Wilson has some pre-Pleasant Street Band history with Sonobeat: initially, in 1969 while an airman stationed at Austin's Bergstrom Air Force Base, he records a non-commercial demo album showcasing songs composed by Austinite Herman Nelson, followed by a demo album of his own original compositions.
 In 1970, Bill's recruited to sing lead on Sonobeat's hard rock album by Mariani.